 Warnings While Using This Medicine:

 - This medicine should not be given to patients with active tuberculosis (TB).
-If you know you have TB or think you may have active TB, tell your doctor.
+If you think you may have active TB, tell your doctor.

 Possible Side Effects While Using This Medicine: